Edgeberry/Edgeberry-hardware/README.md

 <br clear="right"/>

+## The Edgeberry Project

+The Edgeberry Project is a dynamic and integrated ecosystem that brings together hardware, software and community resources to empower users and developers in the IoT space.
+At its core, the Edgeberry platform provides the foundation for building, deploying and managing IoT devices, offering a range of hardware configurations with the Raspberry Pi and [Edgeberry Hardware](https://github.com/SpuQ/Edgeberry-hardware) at its core expandable with [Edgeberry Hardware Cartridges](https://github.com/SpuQ/Edgeberry-cartridge-console-can), software tools and development resources to support a diverse array of applications and use cases.

+- Building blocks for creating customized IoT solutions.
+- Edgeberry Dashboard: a software platform for device management
+- Open Source: community collaboration & knowledge sharing, accellerating innovation

+The Edgeberry Project is an ideal basis to address real-world challanges, drive innovation and create meaningful impact in communities and industries through IoT.

 ## Device Assembly
 After acquiring (or milling and soldering) the Edgeberry Hardware, and 3D printing the Edgeberry enclosure, you're ready to assemble your device.